mrclay/Elgg-xcollection/README.md

 ## Applying Collections to Queries

 To modify a query, you must specify the behavior of how a collection will affect it.
 The `elgg_xcollection_get_*_modifier` functions make it simple to apply the most common behaviors to collections.
-The objects these output (ElggXQueryModifier instances) can be placed into an array `$options['xcollections']` before passing `$options` to your query function.
+The objects these output (ElggXCollectionQueryModifier instances) can be placed into an array `$options['xcollections']` before passing `$options` to your query function.

 In the following use, we use a collection to select the exact entities to be returned, so we don't need any additional options: